silksil/NOTES-CHEATSHEET/client/react/navigation.md

 let posts = [ {title: 'Hello', id: 4, content: 'Hi'}, {title: 'Bye', id: 12, content: 'Bye'}];
 let activePost = {title: 'Hello', id: 4, content: 'Hi', tags: 'greetings'};
 ```
 Nonetheless, if you include a specific state in the url -- like `/posts/5` -- this would could create a duplicate piece state.
 Thus, activePost state does not have to be created.
-To make it easier to find a particulur item you could consider writing it as an object with keys and assigned objects.
+To make it easier to find a particuler item you could consider writing it as an object with keys and assigned objects.
 This would prevent writing a for loop or a findArray helper, and instead allow you do something like `state.posts[postId]`.
 ```javascript
 let posts = {4: {title: 'Hello', id: 4, content: 'Hi'}, 12: {title: 'Bye', id: 12, content: 'Bye'}};
 ```
 See this link to find how how to transform the array to an object as stated in the code above: https://github.com/silksil/best-practices-cheatsheets/blob/master/javascript/array's.md

 Sources: